UNLV vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 9

 - Computer Predicted Total: 147.0

-UNLV has compiled a 5-6-0 record against the spread this season, while New Mexico is 9-4-0.
-A total of seven out of the Rebels' games this season have gone over the point total, and four of the Lobos' games have gone over.
-UNLV has a 5-5 record against the spread while going 5-5 overall in the last 10 games.
-New Mexico has gone 8-2 against the spread and 9-1 overall in its last 10 games.
+UNLV has a 5-6-0 record against the spread so far this season compared to New Mexico, who is 9-4-0 ATS.
+The Rebels have hit the over in seven games, while Lobos games have gone over four times.
+UNLV is 5-5 against the spread and 5-5 overall over its last 10 games, while New Mexico has gone 8-2 against the spread and 9-1 overall.

 Bet on this or any college basketball matchup at BetMGM